diegotuzi/diegotuzi.github.io/index.md

 * [Changelog section](changelog.html): It's a log section where I'm going to track all the structural updates about this website.

 Again, feel free to send any feedback about this Website.
 Have a nice surfing.
-Thanks to GitHub to host this website for free :pray:.
+Thanks to GitHub for hosting this website for free :pray:.